Grimy/om_overlap/README.md

 This guide assumes you're already familiar with [regular cycles theory](https://www.reddit.com/r/opus_magnum/comments/7qmkv6/list_of_current_cycle_optimal_scores/).

-Overlap makes it possible to use inputs every cycle, and sometimes twice per cycle, so instead of the usual `2N+1+L`, minimum cycles for a puzzle is given by `N-D+L`, where:
+Overlap makes it possible to use inputs every cycle, and sometimes even twice per cycle, so instead of the usual `2N+1+L`, minimum cycles for a puzzle is given by `N-D+L`, where:

 * N is the number of sets of inputs needed to make all required outputs
 * D is the number of times you can double-consume limiting inputs